RuoranXu/RuoranXu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a second-year undergraduate student at Xi'an Jiaotong-Liverpool University, majoring in Applied Mathematics, and I am expected to complete my BSc degree at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), where I am supervised by Prof. [Qiufeng Wang](https://wqf510.github.io/).
-I am currently seeking research internships or visiting student opportunities.
+I will visit yale for several months in the summer.
 If you are interested in my research, please feel free to contact me.

 My research interests span AI for math reasoning, AI for Science, multimodal large language models and Reinforcement Learning.
 In my spare time, I also engage in research on optimization theory and mathematical physics.